thatlr/Delphi-SupportUnits/README.md

 # Delphi-SupportUnits
-Various units to deal with memory allocation
+Various units to deal with memory allocation and general issues

 ## ReserveLow2GB